psychemedia/sin-eater-resources/resources/ARCHC_archaeologia-cambrensis.md

 EVENING MEETING.

 THE business of the Association commenced at the New Buildings, at eight o’clock.
 In the absence of the President, the Right.
 Hon. the Earl Cawdor, the chair was taken by W. W. E. Wynne, Esq., M.P., Vice-President, who, on behalf of his Lordship, resigned the chair to the President elect, the Hon.
 R. H. Clive, M.P.

-The President then delivered his inaugural address to the Asso- ciation.
+The President then delivered his inaugural address to the Association.
 He began by expressing his own diffidence in undertaking the duty of presiding over a learned body, a duty from which he would have shrunk but for the kind request of the Association, and his own desire to assist in procuring information of value and interest to the neighbourhood with which he was connected.
 ...

 [Friday August 28th, 1852]